 Leafy spurge is on Washington’s Terrestrial Noxious Weed Seed and Plant Quarantine list, meaning it is prohibited to transport, buy, sell, offer for sale, or distribute leafy spurge plants, plant parts, or seeds.
 Leafy spurge also is listed as a Class B noxious weed in Washington, meaning it is designated for control in certain state regions.

 - The stems, roots, and leaves exude a milky sap.

 - Smooth-edged, yellow-green leaves.
 Leaves turn red in the fall and reach 3 inches in length.

 - Heart-shaped clusters of yellow flowers.

-Leafy spurge can be distinguished by the milky latex found in all parts of the plant.
-It can be confused with other species.
-If you need help with plant identification, please Contact your county noxious weed coordinator.
+Leafy spurge may be distinguished by the milky latex found in all parts of the plant.
+It may be confused with other species.
+If you need help with plant identification, please contact your county noxious weed coordinator.